 1. Tell us a little bit about your role at Examinetics and how your role contributes to the overall company mission.

 I help design all Examinetics testing programs, medical clearance processes and health assessments for individuals and companies.
 We must ensure that our services not only fully comply with regulatory requirements, but also incorporate the latest technology, scientific advances and best practices.
-Working with my medical team, we are constantly looking into the future to find new ways to advance total worker health.
+Working with my medical team, we are constantly looking into the future to find new ways to advance holistic occupational health.

 2. How does your role contribute to the health and safety of America’s workforce?